cilium/cilium.io/src/posts/2023-08-28-shekner/index.md

 ### Step 5- Scale up Kafka

-Now you can scale up Kafka’s underlying worker pools to the previous numbers in AWS.
+Now you can scale up Kafka’s underlying worker pools to the previous numbers in your cloud provider.
 New nodes should have both CNIs running, but Cilium will take over leadership.
 After that you can start Kafka applications again.
 First start Zookeeper and wait for it to be ready and then start the Kafka brokers.

 ```bash
     kubectl scale statefulset -n kafka kafka-zookeeper --replicas 5